RBigData/TODO/README.md

 # TODO

 A to-do list of projects.
+Not a place for bugs (use the package's issue tracker).

-## Non-Functional/Incomplete Packages
+## Non-Functional/Incomplete
 * [pbdADIOS](https://github.com/go-ski/pbdADIOS)
 * [pbdMR](https://github.com/wrathematics/pbdMR)